Heavy on My Heart: Music video

 The music video was directed by Ronald Vietz and filmed in Bucharest, Romania.
 It was inspired by Hans Christian Andersen's fairy tale "The Steadfast Tin Soldier".

 In the video, Anastacia is shown as a mannequin, which falls in love with another mannequin.
 At the chorus she breaks the window and runs to the male mannequin.
 They dance in the snow and fall in love.
 The two then run into a room and make out.
 Later, the shop in which they are displayed goes out of business.
 All of the shop's materials are thrown away and sent to some sort of factory where a fire burns.
-They end up being melted in a fire and while holding hands, their shapes are contorted into the image of a heart.
+They end up being melted in a fire and while holding hands and kissing, their shapes are contorted into the image of a heart.
 The video also shows Anastacia singing in a dark green room.
 She is dressed in all black which conceals all of her but her head and hands.